uikit/uikit-site/docs/pages/navbar.md

 ### Transparent Sticky Navbar

-When you use the navbar with a transparent background, you may often need want to remove that transparent styling when the navbar is sticky.
-Use the `cls-inactive` parameter to define which classes should be added and removed dynamically.
-In the example we also set an `animation` class and set a pixel value of `top: 200`, so that the navbar slides in with an animation when the user has scrolled 200px past the navbar.
+When you use a [transparent navbar](navbar.md#transparent-modifier), your markup contains the `.uk-navbar-transparent` class together with `.uk-light` or `.uk-dark`.
+When the navbar is sticky, it is usually required to remove these classes and add them when the navbar returns to the non-sticky state.
+To do that, set `cls-inactive: uk-navbar-transparent uk-light`.

+By default, the immediate toggling of classes does not look ideal.
+Instead, we can set `top: 200` to let the navbar disappear and then re-appear when the user has scrolled 200px past the navbar.
+In that case we can also define to have the navbar slide in with an animation, just set `animation: uk-animation-slide-top`.

 ```html
 <div uk-sticky="animation: uk-animation-slide-top; sel-target: .uk-navbar-container; cls-active: uk-navbar-sticky; cls-inactive: uk-navbar-transparent uk-light; top: 200">